Strategy Spotlight: Student Praise

 Preface

-The message that “you are special” and that “you can be somebody” is not lost on any young person and is even more valuable across our most marginalized student populations.
+The message that “You are special” and that “You can be somebody” is not lost on any young person and is even more valuable across our most marginalized student populations.

 And we must change that.